radiant/radiant-event-calendar-extension/README.md

 * `pagination` is the usual will_paginate block.
 * `faceting` here only gives the option to remove any date filters that have been applied.
 If you add the `taggable_events` extension it gets more useful.

-You will find minimal styling of some of these parts in `/stylesheets/sass/calendar.sass`,

 Set the config entry `event_calendar.layout` to the name of your layout and point a browser at /calendar to see what you've got.

 Here's a basic sample layout that should just work: